 Ignition interlocks are small devices installed inside your vehicle that:

-This depends on the number of offenses on the driver’s record as well as if there were aggravated factors to the DWI offense.
-In general, the devices are required for suspension period and potentially some time after the suspension period ends.
+This depends on the statute, the number of offenses on the driver’s record, and if there were aggravating factors to the DWI offense.
+Offenders can have their license suspension reduced by using an IID.
+After the mandatory suspension period, they must install the interlock device and keep it for the length of time outlined below.
 These are the IID requirements in Rhode Island:

 Thanks to the ADS partner network, we have more installation locations than any other provider in Rhode Island.
 Find an installation location near you.
 The certified technician will install your device and also give you an overview of how it works before you leave.